The Adventure of the Sussex Vampire: Television

 In a 1993 televised adaptation of this case entitled The Last Vampyre, produced by Granada Television and starring Jeremy Brett as Sherlock Holmes, the case was altered.
 In the televised version, Holmes was called by the town vicar to investigate the death of the Ferguson baby, with the prime suspect being the newly arrived Mr. John Stockton, a man of eccentric behaviour descended from a local family rumoured to be vampires.
 During this investigation, it is revealed that Jack Ferguson, driven to delusions by the childhood accident which cost him the full use of his legs, has come to believe himself to be a vampire because of the power and fear such a creature inspires.
 He sees Stockton as a 'mentor' of sorts due to his seemingly vampire-like ability to charm women.
 The case concludes with Stockton dead in an accident; the villagers digging up Stockton's body and taking it to his family's old, burned-out house; Mrs. Ferguson's sucking blood from her maid's neck to remove poison introduced by Jack; Ferguson attempting to stake Stockton's corpse; and Jack throwing himself from the ruined Stockton house, believing he can fly as part of his delusion.
 When Holmes and Watson discuss the case as they wait for their train, Holmes suggests that the world may not be prepared for a report of this case.

 An episode of the animated television series Sherlock Holmes in the 22nd Century was based on the story.
 The episode, titled "The Adventure of the Sussex Vampire Lot", first aired in 1999.
+In this story, Holmes, Watson, Lestrade, and the Baker Street Irregulars investigated a vampire draining data from computers.
+Also after the vampire is the clone of Professor Moriarty and his creator Fenwick who seek to recruit it to his side.
+After Moriarty and Fenwick evaded arrest, it is revealed that the vampire is a hacker named Amanda Wheelwright who was interfering with Moriarty's data theft using a vampire holographic avatar and restoring the deleted data when Moriarty wasn't a threat to the data.
+Holmes persuades Lestrade to have Amanda do community service as Amanda tells Holmes to keep Moriarty out of her life.

 The 2018 Japanese television drama Miss Sherlock adapted "The Adventure of the Sussex Vampire" in season 1, episode 4 "The Wakasugi Family", setting it in modern-day Japan.
 The episode is fairly faithful to the original, but includes a secondary antagonist motivated by revenge.